SoftSec-KAIST/Reassessor/README.md

 # Contributions of our works

 `Reassessor` found plentiful symbolization errors from stat-of-art reassemblers.
-Also, we discovered unseened reassembly errors.
+Also, we discovered unseen reassembly errors.
 We made PR and issues to resolve the errors.

 - Ramblr
     - [issue 3549](https://github.com/angr/angr/issues/3549) (1 Oct 2022)